EuroMillions in the UK, International EuroMillions Lotteries, Winning the Millions — Differences, Similarities and Money Matters

 It seems that lotto creators have run out of names since you’ll find various instances of EuroMillions games.
 Yes, these are different.
-One of the games is available across Europe, the other one is based in the UK.
+One of the games is available across Europe; the other one is based in the UK.
 If you’re wondering about the differences between the two, you’ve come to the right place.
-Since we’re really nice, we’ll give you all of the information about the EuroMillions varieties.
+Since we’re nice, we’ll give you all of the information about the EuroMillions varieties.
 You’re welcome!

 Live in the UK?
 Try the Local EuroMillions Two in One Combo

 This is a National Lottery game that’s a bit tricky – you have to choose five numbers from one to 50 and two lucky stars in the range from one to 11.
 If you don’t have your set of lucky numbers, don’t worry, EuroMillions has got you covered.
-Choosing lucky dip will generate a ticket featuring random numbers.
+Choosing a lucky dip will generate a ticket featuring random numbers.

-This is actually a combination of two games – the international EuroMillions that’s available across Europe and the local UK Millionaire Maker.
+This is a combination of two games – the international EuroMillions that’s available across Europe and the local UK Millionaire Maker.
 Yes, it’s a bit confusing but bear with us.
 When submitting a ticket, you’re participating in both games.
 According to local regulations, you can’t participate individually in one opportunity or the other.
 Playing EuroMillions costs you 1.5 pounds and the UK Millionaire Maker submission costs 0.5 pounds for a total ticket price of two pounds.
-Not bad for a two in one opportunity.
+Not bad for a two-in-one opportunity.

 The approximate odds of winning the EuroMillions jackpot (by having five correct numbers and two correct lucky stars) is one in approximately 116 million.
 If you’re this lucky, you’ll get 32 percent of the common prize fund, plus rollover money from the previous weeks.

-Anyone who’s lucky enough to match five balls and one lucky star (odds of one to approximately 6.5 million) will win an average of 211,000 pounds.
+Anyone lucky enough to match five balls and one lucky star (odds of one to approximately 6.5 million) will win an average of 211,000 pounds.
 Having five correct numbers and no lucky stars will lead to approximate winnings of 35,000 pounds.

-Two super draw varieties are also available.
+Two super-draw varieties are also available.
 In both cases, there’s a guaranteed minimum amount.
 If there’s no jackpot winner, the first super draw will have the amount rolled over to the next week.
 In the second version, it will be rolled down to the next prize category.

 Go Big or Go Home: Continental EuroMillions

 The transnational lotto was launched in France and the UK.
-Currently, the lottery is available in the UK, France, Austria, Belgium, Ireland, Spain, Belgium, Portugal, Switzerland and Luxembourg.
+Currently, the lottery is available in the UK, France, Austria, Belgium, Ireland, Spain, Belgium, Portugal, Switzerland, and Luxembourg.

 Just like the standard UK EuroMillions, the draws for the transnational lotto take place on Tuesday and Friday.
-The standard ticket costs two euro per line played, or as already mentioned – two pounds in the UK.
+The standard ticket costs two euros per line played, or as already mentioned – two pounds in the UK.

-The fun thing about winning the EuroMillions jackpot is that the amount is tax-free (except for those unlucky winners in Spain, Portugal and Switzerland) and it’s provided as a lump sum.
+The fun thing about winning the EuroMillions jackpot is that the amount is tax-free (except for those unlucky winners in Spain, Portugal, and Switzerland) and it’s provided as a lump sum.
 Yes, people in the US, you have every right to feel jealous.

 Playing the game is the same as playing EuroMillions in the UK – choose five numbers from one to 50 and select two lucky stars.
 The people that guess the five numbers and the two lucky stars will win 32 percent of the prize fund plus the rollover amount.